Tom C. Clark HS

 The Science Fair Club is open to all students who have participated or would like to participate in Science Fair.
 We will meet on Tuesday mornings in A015 to discuss project ideas and prepare for competition.
 Projects need to be ready to compete starting in February.
 Students from Clark HS have won at the Regional Level, the State Level (sponsored by Exxon Mobil) and the International Level.
 If you are interested, we'd love to have you come by!

 To encourage participation and recognition of scientific and intellectual thought, to advance students’ knowledge of classical and modern science, to communicate with the scientific community, and to encourage students to participate in community service and in turn, encourage a dedication to the pursuit of scientific knowledge.
-Members for the 2013-2014 year must be seniors, have a 3.0 overall GPA, hold a 3.5 GPA in all science courses, have one honors science course prior to 11th grade and must be enrolled in a second honors course prior to or during 12th grade.
+Members for must be juniors or seniors, have a 3.0 overall GPA, hold a 3.5 GPA in all science courses, have one honors science course prior to 11th grade and must be enrolled in a second honors course prior to or during 12th grade.
 Students will participate in community service, help with science fairs, and visit with professionals in the scientific community.
 Meetings will be held once a month.

 Clark High School now has two Metal Trade Clubs; one is Skills USA chapter 1995 and the other is Cougar Country Welding Club under BexarCounty 4-H .
 In these clubs our student has an opportunity to compete in hands on welding and fabricating contest, and group projects.
 This is where as a group they plan and design a particular project and construct it .
 The student is required to document all work each has completed in the construction process and finalize this documentation in a large organized notebook.
 They will compete in District and State Skills USA contest and will also compete in the San Angelo Ag Mechanics and the San Antonio Ag Mechanics show.